How to configure DNS dynamic updates in Windows

 - Locate and then click the following registry subkey:

-interface is the device ID of the network adaptor for the interface that you want to disable dynamic update for.
+interface is the device ID of the network adapter for the interface that you want to disable dynamic update for.

 - On the Edit menu, point to New, and then click DWORD value.